Nytril-ark/rumda/README.md

 ### experimental themes

-**the themes: rumda-light color-scheme is more reliable**, the dark/warm/extra-warm ones aren't refined yet.. but enjoy, anyway :)
+**the theme: rumda-light is more reliable**, the dark/warm/extra-warm ones aren't refined yet.. but enjoy, anyway :)

 ---